 - Principal Investigator 'Constructing Quality' - UK part of UK/France comparison of how animal welfare is currently included, audited and developing in farm assurance schemes.
 Subcontracted from Prof Henry Buller, Exeter University.
 63979 euros.
 Funding from EU Welfare Quality project.
 Jan-Dec 2008

 - Principal Investigator 'Negotiating post-Mao natures: a recent history of NGO involvement in improving farm animal husbandry in China' British Academy Small Grants Fund £5,530.
 2007 - 2008.

 - Principal Investigator.
 Cross-country study of welfare-friendly foodstuff in the food service sector.
 Work carried out in Norway, Italy, UK and the Netherlands.
 Includes product innovation work with Sodexho.
 114,000 euros (30,820 euros for UK work).
 'Funding from EU Welfare Quality project'.
 Jan-Dec 2007.

 - 2013-2014 Co-Principle Investigator with Dr Beth Greenhough, Queen Mary University of London on ‘Exploring how laboratory animal technicians put ethics into practice’.
 Wellcome small grant £5,000.

 - 2013 Co-Principle Investigator on ‘Foodscapes’ Arts and Humanities ‘Connected Communities’ Research Council Grant.
 With Michael Buser University of the West of England; Liz Dinnie, John Hutton Research Institute; Carolyn Hassan, Knowle West Media Centre; Roz Hall, Knowle West Media Centre. £50,000

-Primary research group: Economy, Society and Space
+Primary research group: Economy, Governance and Culture